navaneethnpk/portfolio_v1/pages/about.md

 I have always wanted to make a website.
 Having a personal website can benefit one's career.
 It's a good place to showcase your skills and interests.
 I want to put some content on my area of interest.
 I will be posting mostly about astronomy, science, productivity apps and websites, and programming.
 This is just a hobby for me, I am not going to put my primary focus on this.
 This website is made by jekyll and hosted by Github.

-If you want to contact me, I suggest you try mailing me.
+If you want to contact me, I suggest you try mailing me ([npknavaneeth@gmail.com](mailto:npknavaneeth@gmail.com)).
 I do have accounts on all social media platforms.
 But most of them are inactive now.
 I am keeping myself away from social media because of its dark sides like addictive use, privacy abuse, and fake news.
 I recommend you reflect on your social media consumption and find a healthy relationship with it.

 <h2>What I'm doind now</h2>
 I'm going to update this later!